 Ratings & reports

-For the most current ratings and reports, visit our school profile page on the district website.
+For the most current ratings and reports, reports and performance planning, visit our school profile page on the district website.

 Garland High School students will graduate as lifelong learners and continue to contribute to society and our community-knowing that as they enter to learn, they will go forth to serve.

 Garland High School seeks to best serve its population and surrounding community via continual and consistent implementation of the school's mission and values to ensure on-going student growth and contribution to the community.

 - The highest-quality education for all of our students, taught by passionate and qualified teachers.